 Aggravated Assault with a Motor Vehicle

-Although many aggravated assault cases involve a firearm or knife, other types of items can be considered a deadly weapon, including a motor vehicle.
+Although many aggravated assault cases involve a firearm or knife, other items can be considered deadly, including a motor vehicle.

 - locking the victim in a hot car;